 Ticks favour dense, damp habitats, eg. rough grazing, heath or woodland.
 The thicker the vegetation the heavier the tick population.

-Sheep scab is caused by a tiny, pearly-white mite (Psoroptes ovis) just visible to the naked eye.
+Sheep scab is caused by a tiny, pearly-white mite (Psoroptes ovis).
 Mites live on the skin surface causing a skin allergy to their droppings.
 Initially the lesions are very small (less than the diameter of 1p coin) as the mites multiply the scab spreads, eventually covering the whole sheep.
 Mites can be found around the edge of the growing lesion.

 Early disease is difficult to spot – animals look and behave normally.
 However, as the scab spreads sheep become increasingly irritated, excessively rubbing, scratching and digging with their back legs.
 After 10 to 15 weeks the scab covers the entire animal.
 Wool can fall out, revealing a dry, scabby skin beneath.
 By now scab can have spread throughout the flock making control expensive.
 Infested animals can demonstrate a violent biting reflex on handling (similar to scrapie) sometimes leading to fitting.